foxxtrot/MOO-Test/contrib/README.md

 # Contrib

-This looks like the could be useful, but delivering the code in a Minimal.db makes it very hard to copy and deploy the code to other MOOs.
-It does prevent dependencies on objects that are not in every core, but a careful review could prevent that.
-Or a script could be written to flag any non-builtin functions.
+MOO-Test looks like the could be very useful TDD of moo code, but delivering the code in a Minimal.db makes it very hard to copy and deploy the code to other MOOs.
+However, it does prevent dependencies on objects that are not in every core, but a careful review could prevent that.
+Or a script could be written to flag any non-builtin functions used in the objects.

+Following OO development start with these base objects, then update the verbs to include code that is specific to your MOO.
+Or keep the code as-is and add other helper objects that use the MOO-Test objects.
+For example, how about $thing object that can help manage the creation of test harnesses, running the tests, and logging the results to $note object that are saved with FUP.

 ## Process for getting the code